-We provide information, referral, legal advice and representation services to clients with child support needs.
+We provide information, referral, legal advice and representation services to clients in some child support areas.
 We can explain how the child support formula works, how the Family Tax Benefit is affected and how to prove paternity.

-In-house lawyers perform considerable work in the Family Court of Australia’s Magellan list — a case management list devoted to cases where there are allegations of serious physical abuse or sexual abuse of children.
-Practitioners provide representation services both for parties and as independent children’s lawyers in the Brisbane, Townsville and Cairns Family Court registries.
+In-house lawyers perform considerable work in the Family Court of Australia’s Magellan list—a case management list devoted to cases where there are allegations of serious physical abuse or sexual abuse of children.

 Independent children’s lawyer and separate representative panel meetings are facilitated to help ensure knowledge is shared and issues are discussed between the private practitioners on the panel and in-house specialist lawyers.